On a class of twisted elliptic curve codes: Conclusion and Future Works

 \section{Conclusion and Future Works}

-In this paper, we initiate the study of twisted elliptic curve codes (TECCs).
+In this paper, by utilizing the Riemann-Hurtwitz formula and prime ideal decomposition in the elliptic function fields, we initiate the study of twisted elliptic curve codes (TECCs).
 In particular, we study a class of TECCs with one twist.
-The parity-check matrices of the TECCs are given by using the Riemann-Hurwitz formula.
+The parity-check matrices of the TECCs are given by explicitly calculating the Weil differentials.
 The sufficient and necessary conditions of self-duality are presented.
-The minimum distance of the TECCs are also determined.
+The possible minimum distances of the TECCs are also determined.
 Moreover, we give some examples of MDS, AMDS, self-dual and MDS self-dual TECCs.
 On the other hand, we calculate the dimensions of the Schur squares of TECCs and show the non-equivalence between TECCs and ECCs/GRS codes.
-We list some research problems to conclude the paper: \begin{enumerate} \item Problem 1: In \cite{22}, Hu \textit{et al} extend the original constructions of TGRS codes to the $(\mathcal{L}, \mathcal{P})-$TGRS codes, therefore it is interesting to extend such constructions to the TECCs.
+We list some research problems to conclude the paper: \begin{enumerate} \item Problem 1: In \cite{22}, Hu \textit{et al.} extend the original constructions of TGRS codes to the $(\mathcal{L}, \mathcal{P})-$TGRS codes, therefore it is interesting to extend such constructions to the TECCs.